Danny-M108/Shopify-Case-Study/README.md

 *https://singalarity.com/blog/our-blog-1/post/the-evolution-of-e-commerce-over-the-last-decade-7*

 ### What are the other major companies in this domain?
-The “WebsiteBuilderExpert” site lists 7 top competitors to Shopify being:
+The *WebsiteBuilderExpert* site lists 7 top competitors to Shopify being:
 1. BigCommerce
 2. Volusion
 3. WooCommerce